KatKmiotek/web_dev_classes/module-5-js/notes.md

 4. Now open index.html in default browser and see console output
 5. What we can print there?
 What keys we have available?

+**Exercise:**
+Have a look at `module-5-js/examples/fetch/practice/local/script.js`.
+You will find a exercise there with detailed description of steps.
+Please expand on requirements yourself as you go through the task.

 ---